goauthentik/authentik/website/docs/developer-docs/setup/frontend-dev-environment.md

     This will cause authentik to use the beta images.

-4. Add this volume mapping to your compose file
+4. Add this volume mapping to your compose file.

     ```yaml
     services: